+Pulsed MIG is accessible as a "GMAW Type" in GMAW guided setups.
 Pulsed MIG is an advanced form of welding that takes the best of all the other forms of transfer while minimizing or eliminating their disadvantages.
 Unlike short circuit, pulsed MIG does not create spatter or run the risk of cold lapping.
 The welding positions in pulsed MIG are not limited as they are with globular or spray and its wire use is definitely more efficient.
 Unlike the spray arc process, pulsing offers controlled heat input that allows better welding on thin materials, lower wire feed speeds and leads to less distortion and improved overall quality and appearance.
 This is especially important with stain- less, nickel and other alloys that are sensitive to heat input.